 A while ago, I explained a bit about the “picture tubes” that are unique to Paintshop Pro.
 I explained what they were and what types of tubes you can find.
 If you missed that post, check it out here.
-Now that you know what it is, you probably want to know what you can do with those.
+Now that you know what it is, you probably want to know what you can do with it.
 Of course, what you do with a tube depends on what type of tube you have.

 1- Single image tubes

 Although you can have just about anything converted into a single image tube, not all of them are really that useful to be converted.
 If you have an image that you likely will use only just a few times per layout, it might not be necessary to convert them to tubes.
 For those, you can just as well use a png format and it will be enough for your needs.
 However, among the great single image tubes you can have, let’s mention images like beads or pearls, stars that you can place all over a page, kind of randomly, flares to add to glitters.
 Here is a random placement of a single flower (the grass background is another tube, but a different kind).
 With a single image tube, you simply have to randomly click wherever you want and get that kind of look:

 You can also prefer to have the same tube repeated at regular intervals.
 Here is a basic ribbon where i added a single eyelet.
 One nice thing about placing tubes is that you can click where you want the first one, then, holding the SHIFT key, click where you want the last one to go and they will all be placed evenly.